Event Reminder: Star Conquest's storyline relaunch event is this Saturday, the 11th, at 11PM game time! That's 7PM eastern and 4PM pacific!

 - The League of Old Earth Democracies, or League, is considered ancient and traditional, descended directly from the pre-colonization governments of the homeworld.
 It is also considered by many to be overburdened by its old laws and massive wealth.

 - The Alliance of Extrasolar Unions, or AEU, is the result of humanity's initial colonization effort during a period of great exploration and discovery.
-It still values those ideals.
-Detractors consider the AEU's goals too lofty and idealistic, and not sufficiently practical to deal with the realities of humanity's presence in space.

 - The Egalitarian Alliance of Sentients, or EAOS, is in fact only a human chapter of a much larger Galactic EAOS.
 It was formed on the advice of text-only communications left behind in the massive alien artifact known as The Torus, but the purpose behind these instructions remains unclear.
 The EAOS currently attracts many of the finest minds in Known Space.
 Enemies of the EAOS believe that its superior technological capabilities have given the alliance a certain air of elitism, and a degree of power over other alliances disproportionate to its size.
 The EAOS' permanent citizens in fact maintain dual citizenship with their alliance of origin.
-The EAOS has no pilot league of its own, but rather appoints exceptional pilots from other alliances.
+The EAOS has no pilot corps of its own, but rather appoints exceptional pilots from other alliances.

 - The Confederation of Fringe Worlds, or Fringe, has its origin in the second great wave of colonization.
 These are the most recently settled worlds, and the poorest.
-Its members value above all the ability to simple eke out some kind of survival on the edge of Known Space.
-Other alliances often dislike the Fringe because of its casual attitude toward piracy and other less scrupulous activities.

 - The Sovereign Mutuality of Disparate Freemen, or Mutuality, is the mostly recently recognized alliance, only acknowledged after offering aid during the Resistance.
 It has its origin in a group of so-called "unregistered" people, who lived outside Known Space and had allegiance to no alliance.
-Aside from achieving official recognition, this group is largely unchanged, and is not trusted by the other alliances due to their long enmity with the unregistered people.

 About Known Space and its planets...